themastersheep/tmux-scratch/README.md

 - **Per-session scratch window**: A scratch window that is created for the current session and persists in the background.
 It can be quickly accessed via a popup.
 - **Global scratch window**: A single, persistent scratch window that is shared across all sessions and can also be accessed via a popup.
+- **Status line indicator**: The popup displays a transparent status line showing whether you're in the global or local scratch window.
 - **Quick session switching**: A key binding to quickly create or attach to a new tmux session from the current pane's path.

 #### Key Bindings